rbroadsword/pizza-parlor/README.md

 Describe: price();

-Test: "It will calculate the pizza cost based on size and toppings"
+Test: "It will calculate the pizza cost based on size and add 1$ per topping."
 Code: let myPizza.price();
 Expected Output: 18;